ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 To validate the formatting, you can use the [Activity Tracker linter tool ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.ibm.com/Yuqian-Chen/event-linter-web/blob/master/README.md){:new_window}. **Notice that this tool is offered and supported on a best-effort basis.** You can also use this tool through the following URL [AT linter tool ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://eventlinter.mybluemix.net/){:new_window}.

-* If your event action is being reported as not valid, check the list of action in the code.
-If it is not there, notify the AT team at the `AT Office hours & Stakeholders meeting`.
+* If your event action is being reported as not valid, check the list of actions in the code.
+If it is not listed there, notify the AT team at the `AT Office hours & Stakeholders meeting`.
 * Validate that the initiator IP address is not an IBM IP.

 To check the quality of the data, verify that the data provided by the event includes the information required for auditing your service.
-For example, if you update the name of a resource, indicate the old name and the new name. use the requestData and responseData fields to include additonal information.
+For example, if you update the name of a resource, indicate the old name and the new name.
+Use the requestData and responseData fields to include additonal information.